Mobile Hotspot - MiFi Is The Best Of Both Worlds!

 top of that, you

-the convenience of mobile broadband with 3G technology (or 4G - see
+the convenience of mobile broadband with broadband technology that you

 take anywhere, and you don't have to worry about installing drivers